 The Scholarship does not have an application.
 ALL Louisiana students ADMITTED into Newcomb-Tulane College as full time undergraduate degree-seeking students are automatically ELIGIBLE for the Legislative Scholarship Program, upon completion and return of the Legislative Scholarship Program Form, in accordance with the procedure described below.

-Every Louisiana student offered admission as a freshmen under Early Action or Early Decision who meets the eligibility requirements outlined above will receive (via email), on January 14, 2019, the Legislative Scholarship Program Form requesting certain information concerning the student and the student’s written consent to make certain information publicly available if the student wishes to be considered for a Tulane Legislative Scholarship.
+Every Louisiana student offered admission as a freshmen under Early Action or Early Decision who meets the eligibility requirements outlined above will be provided access to the Legislative Scholarship Program form within their Green Wave portal within one week of being offered admission.
+The form requests certain student information and the student's written consent to make certain information publicly available if the student wishes to be considered for a Tulane Legislative Scholarship.

 You may do an online search for your district numbers (based on your home address) at http://www.legis.la.gov/.